Thursday, 17 November 2011

 Raisins- 100 gm

-Boiled and cooled water- 4 bottles (750 ml bottles)
+Boiled and cooled water- 3 liters

 Method:

-• Put the rice, sugar, minced or chopped raisins, lime juice and zest into a clean sterilized bharani / bottle and cover with boiled and cooled water.
+• Put the raw rice, sugar, minced or chopped raisins, lime juice and zest into a clean sterilized bharani / bottle and cover with boiled and cooled water.

 • Stir well, sprinkle yeast; mix well and cover the bharani / bottle.